-It is possible to walk on the footsteps of dinosaurs in Texas.
+It is possible to walk in the footsteps of dinosaurs in Texas.
 Really.
 At the Dinosaur Valley State Park, located in Glen Rose, about ninety miles southwest of Dallas.
 We went there on a late summer day and had a T-Rex of a time!
 (Bad joke alert.)

 Although the scenery is beautiful, the main attraction is the genuine dinosaur tracks on the bed of the Paluxy River.
 They advise visitors to call in advance to check on river conditions to make sure the tracks are visible before setting off.
 We didn’t call ahead but figured it’d be all right since it was summer and quite a dry one at that.

 The terrain is quite hilly and the river meanders along a small valley.
 We had to climb down the rocks to get to the riverbed.
 I was so excited to see the tracks!
-We had visited the interpretation center, which gave us and idea of what had happened (or what they think happened), millions of years ago.
+We had visited the interpretation centre, which gave us an idea of what had happened (or what they think happened), millions of years ago.
 It was something like this: a group of dinosaurs (maybe brontosaurs) was probably drinking water when another group of hungry dinosaurs showed up and probably ate them up (carnosaurs).
 Well’, that’s my interpretation of the interpretation.

 We saw some local fauna, like these lovely white-tailed deer.
 Other local species are coyote, bobcat, various rodents, raccoon, beaver, skunk, opossum, armadillo, fox squirrel, rabbit, lizards and snakes.
-I’m terrified by snakes so I wasn’t too keen of walking among rocks.
-However, I’m sure they were more scared of me than I was of them.The park is located 4 miles west of Glen Rose.
+I’m terrified by snakes so I wasn’t too keen on walking among rocks.
+However, I’m sure they were more scared of me than I was of them.The Dinosaur Valley State park is located 4 miles west of Glen Rose.
 Take U.S. Highway 67 to FM 205 for 4 miles to Park Road 59; then go 1 mile to the headquarters.